Alexander Long

 Alexander Long (December 24, 1816 – November 28, 1886) was a Democratic United States Congressman who served in Congress from March 4, 1863, to March 3, 1865.

 During the Civil War, Long was a prominent "Copperhead", a member of the peace movement of the Democratic Party, and he was identified as being one of the war's most vehement opponents.
 Even though Long was a "free-soiler" Democrat who in his early years voted to repeal the "Black Laws of Ohio", he later opposed both emancipation and suffrage for blacks.

 Early life

 Alexander Long was born in the north, in Greenville, Pennsylvania, on December 24, 1816.
-At age twenty-one, in 1838, Long ventured from Pennsylvania to Cincinnati, Ohio and then on to rural Hamilton County, Ohio.
+In 1838 at age twenty-one, Long moved from Pennsylvania to Cincinnati, Ohio and then to rural Hamilton County, Ohio.
 After working several months as a farm hand, Long decided to enhance his rudimentary education at a nearby academy.
-After graduating, Long became a teacher in the rural schools of Green township, Hamilton County, where he taught for eight years between the years 1840 to 1848.
-While working as a teacher, Long began studying law, in 1842, under Thomas J. Gallagher, Esq.
-On October 27 of that same year, 1842, Long married the daughter of one James Sammons of Green township; her name was Cynthia Parker Sammons (1823–1900).
+After graduating, Long became a teacher in the rural schools of Green township, Hamilton County, where he taught for eight years between 1840 and 1848.
+While working as a teacher in 1842, Long began studying law under Thomas J. Gallagher.
+On October 27, 1842, Long married Cynthia Parker Sammons (1823–1900).

 In March 1845 Long was admitted to the bar by the Ohio Supreme Court then in session at Portsmouth, Scioto County, Ohio.
+Long entered politics in 1848 after turning down two previous nominations in 1846 and 1847.

+Ohio legislature

-Long then entered politics in 1848 after turning down two previous nominations in 1846 and 1847.
-While serving in the Ohio legislature, Long became an important associate of Salmon P. Chase, and Long helped steer the Ohio legislature towards electing Chase as the United States Senator from Ohio in 1848.
+While serving in the Ohio legislature, Long became an associate of Salmon P. Chase, and helped steer the Ohio legislature towards electing Chase as the United States Senator from Ohio in 1848.
 Long also continued to teach when the legislature was not in session.

-After serving two years as a "free-soiler" Democrat in the Ohio State House of Representatives (1848–1850), Long began an active and lucrative law practice in January, 1851, whereupon he relocated from Green township to Cincinnati, Ohio.
+After serving two years as a "free-soiler" Democrat in the Ohio State House of Representatives (1848–1850), Long moved to Cincinnati, where he began an active and lucrative law practice in January, 1851.
 A staunch Democrat, Long supported the compromiser James Buchanan on the eve of the war in 1856.